What’s the Difference Between a Tracker and Variable Mortgage?

 Drawbacks of mortgage incentives

-A tracker rate, fixed rate, or discounted variable rate will almost certainly all be lower than the lender’s SVR.
+A tracker, fixed, or discounted variable rate will almost certainly be lower than the lender’s SVR.
 However, that doesn’t always mean you’re better off switching away from an SVR mortgage.

 For the incentive period of your mortgage, there may be restrictions and additional fees if you want to make overpayments.
-Or, if you want to exit your mortgage (e.g. to move home or to move to a different lender) they might charge an expensive exit fee.
-So, if you want to make overpayments or might need to exit your mortgage soon, seek advice.
+Or, if you want to exit your mortgage (e.g., move home or move to a different lender), they might charge an expensive exit fee.
+So, seek advice if you want to make overpayments or might need to exit your mortgage soon.

 Speak to a broker experienced in tracker and variable mortgages

 Mortgage rates and rate types are complex, and you’re not expected to learn all the intricacies yourself.
-It’s much easier to find a broker you trust and make a decision based on their advice.
+Finding a broker you trust and deciding based on their advice is much easier.

-If you’d like to speak to an experienced broker who understands the market and what’s likely to happen with rates in the future, we can put you in touch with someone.
+If you’d like to speak to an experienced broker who understands the market and what’s likely to happen with rates in the future, we can connect you with someone.
 We’ll take a few details about your situation and match you with a specialist with experience in cases like yours.
-To get started, call us on 0808 189 2301 or enquire online.
+To get started, call us on 0330 818 7026 or enquire online.

 Speak to a Tracker Mortgage expert